eryx/php-framework-benchmark/fuelphp/fuel/packages/parser/README.md

 ## Included Parsers

 * Mustache - A lightweight, yet powerful templating library.
-* SimpleTags - A library released by Dan Horrigan for basic template tag usage.
+* Markdown - A PHP version of Markdown by Michel Fortin.

 ## Usage